ggarra13/mrv2/README.md

 which needs to be modified to the path of Visual Studio (2019 by default), the optional Windows SDK (none by default) and your copy of Msys.

-As a convernience for Windows users, DLLs, includes and .lib files for FFmpeg and liblcms2 libraries are provided in mrv2's windows/win64 directory.
+FFmpeg and liblcms2 are now compiled as part of the pre-flight cmake build.  libssh and libcrypto are taken from Msys64 repositories when building FFmpeg.

 The libintl and libiconv libraries are taken from the MSys64 repositories as pre-flight check with the bin/install_libintl_window.sh script (part of runme.sh).

-If you unset LCMS2_ROOT in windows/envvars/envvars.sh, the library will be compiled.

 ## CMake build options